Continued from Home Page: [return to Home Page]

 You'll find lots of horticultural "read more about it" here, with a special emphasis on historical resources.
 We aim as well, to link the horticultural world to the greater world of ideas, to literature, philosophy, history, politics, and poetry.
 If gardening were just about the plants it would be a great thing; the fact that it connects us to an experience of the wider world is what imbues it with meaning and makes it a sustaining force in our lives.
 In addition to material on the gardens of East Campus, we will present information on the horticultural history of the campus, published resources on horticulture of the Great Plains from the past 140 years, and links to other great websites to enrich your gardening experience and love of plants.

 UNL Gardens' mission is to promote and interpret the horticultural resources of the University of Nebraska's East Campus.
-It is a joint project of the Department of Agronomy and Horticulture and the Friends of Maxwell Arboretum.
-UNL Gardens receives additional support from the Senior Vice Chancellor's Office and the Institute of Agriculture and Natural Resources.
+Housed in the Community Landscapes and Forest Health Bureau of the Nebraska Forest Service, it is supported by the Vice Chancellor's Office of the Institute of Agriculture and Natural Resources, Friends of Maxwell Arboretum, and the Nebraska Forest Service.
 We want to give you the information you need to have a rich visit to the gardens on the University of Nebraska-Lincoln's East Campus.
 We welcome your comments, suggestions, and criticisms.
 Let us know what you want to see, what information would be useful for you.
 We want your feedback.

 Special Projects Research Horticulturist